-WrenKu ~ a New Hampshire haiku group which meets quarterly under old apple trees and in tatami rooms, for the sharing of haiku, senryu, kasen renku & other related forms ...
+WrenKu ~ a New Hampshire haiku group which meets quarterly under old apple trees, by the hearth and in tatami rooms, for the sharing of haiku, senryu, kasen renku & other related forms ...

 Pediatrician Kelley White worked in inner city Philadelphia and now works in rural New Hampshire.
 Her poems have appeared in journals including Exquisite Corpse, Rattle and JAMA.
 Her most recent books are TOXIC ENVIRONMENT (Boston Poet Press) and TWO BIRDS IN FLAME (Beech River Books).
 She received a 2008 Pennsylvania Council on the Arts grant.